plus3it/amigen9/README.md

 The Red Hat images published by this project's owners make use of the `@core` RPM package-group plus select utilities to cloud-enable the resulting images (e.g. `cloud-init` and CSP-tooling like Amazon's SSM Agent and AWS CLI).

-Further, the Red Hat images published by this project's owners make use of the official Red Hat repositories managed by Red Hat on behalf of the CSP.
+The Red Hat images published by this project's owners make use of the official Red Hat repositories managed by Red Hat on behalf of the CSP.
 If these repositories will not be suitable to the image-user, it will be necessary for the image-user to create their own images.
 The `OSpackages.sh` script accepts